 Stay options at Chandratal Lake

-Thankfully there are no concrete buildings near Chandratal lake and only a few temporary camps run in season time at designated camping site near the parking lot.
+Thankfully there are no concrete buildings near Chandratal lake and only a few temporary camps run in season time at a designated camping site near the parking lot.
 You can get in touch with Bishan Thakur – Parasol Camps & Retreats at 09418845817, 09459910098, Nawang: 09459073908, 01906-200204.
 You can also write to them at [email protected], [email protected].
-These camps are more spacious, have mattresses & quilts and decent comfortable.
+These camps are more spacious, have mattresses, quilts, and decent comfort.
 He does have a dining area & covered washrooms if required.
-There are couple of other camps too nowadays.
+There are a couple of other camps too nowadays.

 Well, at Battal you can stay at Chandra Dhabha run by Dorje Uncle.
-It has a shed like room for 7-8 people.
-Most of the space where food is served is occupied by workers and the Dhaba family itself, so if you are lucky you may get space to sleep there as well.
+It has a shed-like room for 7-8 people.
+Workers and the Dhaba family itself occupy most of the space where food is served, so if you are lucky, you may get space to sleep there as well.
 They charge Rs 125-150 per person for a night stay and provide quilts as well.
 You can take as many quilts as available with them and if not in use by anyone.
 Best is to have your own sleeping bag.

 There is a PWD Rest House as well now at Batal but without any electricity.
 You can take rooms there and eat at Chandra Dhabha with Dorje Uncle and Aunty Ji.
-08991722020 is the contact number of satellite phone at Batal and you can inquire from Dorje uncle if he can book a PWD Rest House room for you or couple of igloo type huts just in front of his dhabha that can save you from cold winds in the evening or night.
+08991722020 is the contact number of satellite phones at Batal, and you can inquire from Dorje’s uncle if he can book a PWD Rest House room for you or a couple of igloo type huts just in front of his dhabha that can save you from cold winds in the evening or night.

 Dorje Uncle’s son Tenzin now also set up camps at Chandratal, you can reach him at Tenzing Camp – +91-8991722020.
 Else call up the satellite phone and ask Dorje uncle to do the bookings for his son’s camps.